TheWandrr/vedirect_to_mqtt/README.md

 ### Installing

-On a Raspberry Pi 3B+, make sure to disable the serial shell using the configuration tool [Interface Options --> Serial, enable the port but not the shell]
+On a Raspberry Pi 3B+, make sure to disable the serial shell using the configuration tool [Interface Options --> Serial, enable the port but not the shell].
+The installation script will copy the executable and start as a service.

 	> sudo raspi-config